Answering Questions Using Data

 What does the data say about causation?

 Many times, the ultimate goal is to make sense of the world using data.
 In other words, we want to be able to say "If I study for 2 more hours, then I should get an A on my upcoming test."
 We want to make causal claims using the data at hand.
-However, there are many factors that could contribute to a causal relationship.
+However, there are many factors that could contribute to a causal relationship, as we hinted at when describing variable roles.

-As described in Data Science Discovery, the best method for having data support causation is using randomized controlled trials, or experiments.
-This approach will approximately equally distribute any confounding factors into the two groups and reduce any systematic effects of confounding variables.
+As described in Data Science Discovery, the best method for having data support causation is using randomized controlled trials, oftentimes in the form of experiments.
+This approach will approximately equally distribute any confounding factors into the two (or more) groups and reduce any systematic effects of confounding variables.
 Sometimes experiments are not ethical or practical; in those cases, sophisticated causal inference techniques could be applied to help support causal statements.
 These techniques are beyond the scope of our course.

 To make causal claims, which are implied by statements using phrases like "make it more likely" or "causes", we should ensure that we have randomization as part of the assignment to treatment or control groups.

 For example, our Chicago Airbnb data does not include random assignment.
 In fact, there would not be a practical way to assign some hosts to have more listings and other to have less.
 Therefore, we will not be able to make causal claims using our Chicago Airbnb data.
-For example, we would not be able to say that a host having more listings on Airbnb makes it more likely that the units are larger, because there could be many other factors that are incorporated into that question.
-Instead, we might say something like a host having more listings is associated with the listings generally being larger in our data.
+For example, we would not be able to say that a host having more listings on Airbnb makes it more likely that the units are larger, because there could be many other factors that are present and active in the relationship between these two variables.
+Instead, we might say something like a host having more listings is associated with the listings generally being larger in our data, if in fact this appears to be supported by our data.